Absorption of hybrid fibre modes by Cs atoms in quadrupole transitions: Caesium atoms Outside Optical fiber

+Whenever the index $s$ has the value $s=-1$ we find that the magnitude of the quadrupole Rabi frequency is smaller than that for the corresponding case where $s=+1$ for the cases ($m_l'=0, \pm 1$).

 It is also of interest to examine the effect of the polarization index $p$ of light in the nano fiber on the quadrupole Rabi frequency, so Fig. \ref{Fig7} shows the radial variations of the absolute value of the quadrupole Rabi frequency $|\Omega_Q|/2\pi (kHz)$ for the Cs atom quadrupole transition $\ket {L=0,m_l=0}\rightarrow \ket{L=2, m_l'}$ in the mode $C=$ \{HE$_{2 1}\}$ for $m_l'=0,\pm 1,\pm 2$ and different value of the polarization parameter $p=\pm 1$.
-It is seen that the magnitude of the quadrupole Rabi frequency is affected by the polarization index $p$ and the maximum magnitude corresponds to the last panel for $m_l'=-2$, $s=\pm 1$ and $p=-1$.
+It is seen that the magnitude of the quadrupole Rabi frequency is affected by the polarization index $p$ and the maximum magnitude corresponds to the last panel for $m_l'=-2$, $s=\pm 1$, and $p=-1$.

+The fact that we obtain different values for the Rabi frequency for different directions of propagation is a chirality effect, as described by the interesting work of Rauschenbeutel and coworkers \cite{PhysRevA.90.023805, petersen2014chiral, Lodahl_2017, Kien2017}.

+The Rabi frequency in general shows a decrease with the radial position in all the curves shown here plotted with different parameters, except for the red dashed curve in 6(b).
+This shows a slight increase close to the fiber, leading to a shallow maximum, followed by a general decrease as for other curves.
+This behavior can be explained with reference to Eq.(25).
+It is seen that in the case where both s and p are negative, the general tendency to decrease controlled by the p term is initially dominated by the s-dependent term which then diminishes with the radial position.

-Having evaluated the quadrupole Rabi frequency for the different cases allowed by the selection rules and by the optical fibre parameters our final task is to evaluate the corresponding quadrupole transition rates.
+Having evaluated the quadrupole Rabi frequency for the different cases allowed by the selection rules and the optical fiber parameters our final task is to evaluate the corresponding quadrupole transition rates.